 All mouse buttons are individually programmable.
 Macros, but also numerous media functions can be assigned to the keys.
 A macro manager was specially integrated in the software.

 The DPI switcher manages 6 DPI profiles.
 The minimum DPI setting is 50, the maximum is 8200.

 In the color settings of the HAVIT HV-MS728 the lighting can be switched on and off.
 You can adjust the luminosity and the luminous frequency.
 When choosing colors, 8 basic colors are available.
 However, colors can be set freely according to an RGB pattern.

 Here you can configure the mouse wheel speed, the mouse pointer speed including the mouse acceleration, the sampling rate (125Hz, 250Hz, 500Hz, 1000Hz) and the double-click speed.

 Furthermore, a total of 5 user profiles can be saved, the driver can be reset to factory settings and you can update the software, as well as the firmware of the mouse.

 The HAVIT gaming mouse uses one Avago A9800 laser sensorwhich is also used by well-known manufacturers such as Roccat, Corsair or ASUS.
-The maximum sampling rate is 1000Hz, that maximum DPI on 8200, The Avago A9800 was then in the criticism to cause problems with the mouse acceleration.
+The maximum sampling rate is 1000Hz, the maximum DPI on 8200, The Avago A9800 was then in the criticism to cause problems with the mouse acceleration.
 This error was corrected by the chip manufacturer with a firmware update.
 To what extent this error concerns the HV-MS728 is not known, but in the practice test of the gaming mouse, I noticed no problems with respect to the mouse acceleration.
 Here it can be assumed that the error does not affect the HAVIT HV-MS728.
 Overall, the sensor works very precisely and without errors.